BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Related Work

+The previous SGG studies can be divided into two categories: two-stage SGG and one-stage SGG.
+Two-stage SGG methods~\cite{li2021bipartite} perform entity detection first and then predict the predicate between each pair.
+Although these methods can capture each possible relationship in the scenario, the predictions are time-consuming and suffer from trivial outputs.
+In contrast, one-stage SGG methods~\cite{liu2021fully, teng2022structured} directly detect predicates or relationships from image features, avoiding the combination of entities to improve detection efficiency.
+Inspired by one-stage detection methods~\cite{sun2021sparse, carion2020end}, previous SGG studies have designed Relation Affinity Fields~\cite{liu2021fully} or used query-based detection~\cite{teng2022structured} to directly predict triplets from images.
+However, these methods perform poorly as they do not utilize entity detection information~\cite{li2022sgtr}.

-Khandelwal et al.\cite{khandelwal2022iterative} argue that SGG performance can benefit from dynamic conditioning on the image.
-By implicitly using a joint loss and explicitly through cross-decoder interactions, predictions are effectively refined from previous estimates.
-However, their predicate is still unidirectionally conditioned on the entity in each inner round, indicating that their dynamic conditioning is implemented mainly through iterative refinement.
-Their experimental results show that their network architecture offers minimal improvement to the task.
-In contrast to previous works, we propose the BCG to provide internal bidirectional dependencies, strengthening the features in each step.
-BCG offers flexible mutual dependence for the SGG task without altering the loss function.
+Recent works~\cite{shit2022relationformer, cong2023reltr, he2023toward,hao2023mixgen} have explicitly incorporated entity features into relationship detection to improve relationship detection.
+Nonetheless, these methods either condition predicates on entities~\cite{li2022sgtr, shit2022relationformer} or condition entities on predicates~\cite{desai2022single}, resulting in unidirectional dependencies that limit feature interaction and thus restrict performance gains.
+Khandelwal et al.~\cite{khandelwal2022iterative} argue that SGG can benefit from dynamic conditioning on the image.
+By implicitly through a novel joint loss and explicitly through cross-decoder and layer-wise attention mechanisms, their predictions are effectively refined from previous estimates.
+However, their predicate remains unidirectionally conditioned on the entity, and performance improvement relies on the loss function rather than network architecture.
+In contrast, our proposed BCG introduces internal bidirectional dependencies, iteratively enhancing features in each round.
+Additionally, the RFA module enables BCG to learn feature interactions within a semantic-aligned space, improving the generalization of learned interaction patterns to semantically related relationships.